slashfi/slash-analytics-take-home/README.md

 - What is the optimal SCP enrollment strategy?
     - ex. is it better to enroll everyone right away? as soon as they cross a certain tier? or some other strategy?
 - What entities spend a lot, but should _not_ be enrolled in SCP?

+# Evaluation

+The challenge should take just a few hours.
+We’ll be primarily evaluating you based on your SQL / Python code (Python is not required, it is optional), data modelling, dashboarding, and presentation skills.

+Please send us a link to your private repo once you're done, and the team will set up a call to review your work and give you a chance to present your findings.
+We'd love to see any scratch work or exploratory analysis you did to get to your final answers.

+Good luck!